eiskalteschatten/blog-archive-systemberg/blog/posts/welcome-to-systemberg/index.md

 Hopefully, you’ll find it interesting and informative, even if you disagree with some of my views on what is going on.

+All posts earlier than this one are imported from my personal blog, [Alex’s Notebook](https://blog.alexseifert.com), and were added to add some additional content that I thought would fit this blog.

 You can subscribe to the [RSS feed](https://www.systemberg.com/feed) or find me on [Mastodon](https://mastodon.social/@alexseifert).